 - Use cutting down on coffee as an excuse to ramp up on drinking water or other healthy alternatives such as coconut water.

-4. Things you don't need: How to stop spending money on unnecessary things
+4. Stop spending money on unnecessary things you don't need

 Shopping has never been easier.
 At the click of a button, you can have exactly what you want at lightning speed.
 Thanks, Amazon.

 To put a stop to this, you can deploy a few tactics:

 Stick to cash

 Using cash automatically prevents you from buying unplanned items online.
 It also restricts spending in-store forcing you to stick within the cash on hand.